On the motivic description of truncated fundamental group rings: The composition map

-\begin{remark} In case $X$ is a complex algebraic variety, the identification of $\ZZ\pi_b^a/\ZZ\pi_b^a\Ical_a^{n+1}$ with $H_n(X^n, X(n)^a_b)$ (or $\ZZ\oplus H_n(X^n, X(n)^a_a)$ when $a=b$) can be used to define a mixed Hodge structure on $\ZZ\pi_b^a/\ZZ\pi_b^a\Ical_a^{n+1}$.
+\begin{remark} In case $X$ is a complex algebraic variety, the identification of $\ZZ\pi_X(a,b)_n$ with $H_n(X^n, X(n)^a_b)$ (or $\ZZ\oplus H_n(X^n, X(n)^a_a)$ when $a=b$) can be used to define a mixed Hodge structure on $\ZZ\pi_X(a,b)_n$.
 The geometric characterization of its structural maps (truncation, composition and the coproduct, defined when $a=b$) shows that these are morphisms of mixed Hodge structures.
-Our construction also shows that any such structure on $\ZZ\pi_b^a/\ZZ\pi_b^a\Ical_a^{n+1}$ which is `sufficiently natural' must be this one.
-This indeed reproduces the mixed Hodge structure on these Hopf algebras and modules that was defined by Hain (see \cite{hain:pi1}, \cite{hz}). \end{remark}
+This also shows that any such structure on $\ZZ\pi_X(a,b)_n$ which is `sufficiently natural' must be this one.
+Indeed, we thus reproduce the mixed Hodge structure on these Hopf algebras and modules that was defined by Hain (see \cite{hain:pi1}, \cite{hz}). \end{remark}